Rochet2/compilers/README.md

 - documents folder contains diagrams, original assignment PDF files and other documents
 - Interpreter folder contains the program source code and tests
 - tests for a file `Filename.cs` are in a file called `Filename.test.cs` in the same folder
+- `Interpreter/TestCode.txt` is a file that is set up to be the file run by MonoDevelop automatically

 ![Diagram of the high level architecture](documents/Architecture.svg)